Watch our video of this experience:

 It’s hard to believe that so much could be packed into one small island, but Tasmania punches well above its weight as a travel destination.

-If you’re planning a visit to the region, this episode of Tour the World with Evergreen Tours – hosted by The Big Bus tour and travel guide’s editor Adam Ford – is packed with Tasmania travel ideas and inspiration, including culture, food, history, shopping and relaxation tips must-sees and dos.
+If you’re planning a visit to the region, this episode of Tour the World with Evergreen Tours — hosted by The Big Bus tour and travel guide’s editor Adam Ford — is packed with Tasmania travel ideas and inspiration, including culture, dining, history, shopping and relaxation must-sees and dos.

-Whether you plan to travel with a tour group or independently, in this episode you’ll get information about Hobart, the fascinating Port Arthur Historic Site, majestic Freycinet and Cradle Mountain National Parks, the picturesque fishing port of Stanley, and Strahan on the rugged west coast.
+Whether you plan to travel with a tour group or independently, in this episode you’ll get information about Hobart, the fascinating Port Arthur Historic Site, majestic Freycinet and Cradle Mountain National Parks, the picturesque fishing port of Stanley, and the historic town of Strahan on the rugged west coast.

 In this video we set off from Hobart — Australia’s second oldest capital city — which is packed with a wealth of Georgian, Victorian and Edwardian architecture.

-On our way up the East Coast we explore picturesque towns and historic sites, including Port Arthur and Richmond.
-There’s a visit to the superb Bonorong Wildlife Sanctuary to meet the furry locals – including cute koalas and feisty Tassie Devils.
+On our way up the East Coast, we explore picturesque towns and historic sites — including Richmond and Port Arthur.
+We also pay a visit to the superb Bonorong Wildlife Sanctuary to meet the furry locals, including some cute koalas and feisty Tassie Devils.

-Next stop is the beautiful Tamar Valley and Beaconsfield – infamous for the mining disaster of 2006.
-Then it’s on to fabulous Cradle Mountain National Park to enjoy a walk in this world-renowned natural paradise.
+Our next stop is the beautiful Tamar Valley and the town of Beaconsfield — infamous for the mining disaster of 2006.
+Then it’s on to the fabulous Cradle Mountain — Lake St Clair National Park to enjoy a walk in this world-renowned natural landscape.

-The tour makes its way over to the west coast for a cruise on the mighty Gordon River and a stroll through the pristine rainforest.
+The tour winds its way over to the wild and woolly west coast, where we cruise up the mighty Gordon River.
 Then it’s back to Hobart in time for the weekly Salamanca Market.

 If you have questions about any of the Tasmania travel ideas or experiences featured in this episode, please don’t hesitate to contact us.